mamaicode/RustyOS/README.md

 ### Dependencies

-To use RustOS you must have the following components installed:
+To use RustyOS you must have the following components installed:
 * QEMU - Virtualization technology, check https://www.qemu.org/ for installation guide

 To install Bootimage and supporting tools, run following commands